 Google Authenticator generates a passcode on a mobile device that is linked to your MailChimp account.
 If you lose your mobile device, use the recovery code that was provided when you set up Google Authenticator in your account.

 After you use your recovery code, we'll generate a new one.
 It is important to save this new recovery code somewhere other than on the device you use for the Google Authenticator app.

 AlterEgo is a two-factor authentication system that adds an extra layer of security to protect your MailChimp data.
-Once enabled for a MailChimp account, an AlterEgo passcode is required each time you log in to MailChimp.
-An AlterEgo passcode is different from your MailChimp password.
-AlterEgo passcodes are random and must be generated by the AlterEgo app.
-If you're having trouble using AlterEgo to log in to MailChimp, take a look at the suggestions below.
+After it is enabled for a MailChimp account, an AlterEgo passcode is required each time you log in to MailChimp.
+If you’re having trouble using AlterEgo to log in to MailChimp, take a look at the suggestions below.

 - A prompt for an AlterEgo passcode indicates AlterEgo is already enabled for your MailChimp login.